jorekai/spring-boot-training/src/main/java/com/example/demo/habit/README.md

         1. Defines a primary key generator that may be referenced by name when a generator element is specified for the GeneratedValue annotation.
 A sequence generator may be specified on the entity class or on the primary key field or property.
-        2. Provide a SequenceGenerator if the decorator **@GeneratedValue** uses the following
+        2. Provide a SequenceGenerator if the annotation **@GeneratedValue** uses the following
            strategy: `strategy = GenerationType.SEQUENCE`
     2. **@GeneratedValue**
         1. Provides for the specification of generation strategies for the values of primary keys.
 The GeneratedValue